 Welcome to the new Risk Outlook for 2019/20.
-We know that the Outlook is a valuable resource for law firms and individuals - it's certainly one of the most visited pages of our website.
+We know that the Outlook is a valuable resource for Compliance Officers - it's certainly one of the most visited pages of our website.
+It's important, I think, that it is also shared within firms so that everyone can play their role in managing risk.

-The Risk Outlook sets out what we think are the key risks and challenges faced by the profession.
-By sharing our views as the regulator and what we think can be done to address the issues, we can help you get to grips with the challenges.
+The Outlook sets out what we think are the key risks and challenges faced by the profession.
+By sharing our views, and what we think can be done to address the issues, we hope to help you get to grips with the challenges.
+The impact on the users of legal services when things go wrong can be devastating and we all want to avoid that.